sentrysoftware/metricshub/hardware-sentry-prometheus/src/site/markdown/index.md

 ```batch
 java -version
 ```
-You can download the latest versions of the Java Runtime Environment from <a href="https://adoptium.net/" target="_blank">Adoptium (formerly AdoptOpenJDK)</a>.
+You can download the latest version of the Java Runtime Environment from <a href="https://adoptium.net/" target="_blank">Adoptium (formerly AdoptOpenJDK)</a>.

 ### Install the ${project.name} package